LouisGallagher/Logger2/README.md

 Logger2 ()
 =======

-Tool for logging RGB-D data from the ASUS Xtion Pro Live with OpenNI2 and now the Intel® RealSense™ Camera R200 with librealsense.
+Tool for logging RGB-D data from the ASUS Xtion Pro Live with OpenNI2 and the Intel® RealSense™ Camera R200 with librealsense.

 Builds on Linux